 For more information, see Open and Concealed Gun Carrying Laws in the District of Columbia.

-To obtain a firearm registration, you must apply at the police department headquarters.
+To register your firearm, you must apply at the police department headquarters.
 You will need to fill out an “Application for Firearms Registration Certificate.”
 Requirements vary based on the type of gun you are registering.
 See the District of Columbia’s Metropolitan Police Department website for more information.

-It is illegal to carry a handgun in the District of Columbia, unless you have a valid registration and you are in your own home or place of business.
+It is illegal to openly carry a handgun in the District of Columbia or to carry a concealed weapon without a permit, unless you are in your own home or place of business.
 Penalties may include a fine of up to $1,000, up to one year in jail, or both.
 Second and subsequent convictions incur fines of up to $5,000, up to five years in prison, or both.